Jyoti100/Django_projects/README.md

 # Django_projects

 # Overview
-  The uploded projects are helpful to the begginers of Django framework.
+  The uploded projects are helpful to the beginners of Django framework.

  # Requirements
     1. Virtual Environments